morecrazy/gin/USAGE.md

 			Handler: hiHandler,
 		},
 	}
-	ginengine := gin.UseAdminServer(":8082", loggers, handlers)
+	// AdminServer is only utilized for OPS, your logic should launch another ginengine server. ginengine := gin.UseAdminServer(":8082", loggers, handlers)
 	// By default, HandleSignal captures interrupt, kill signals.
 	// Your can pass other signas to it. ginengine.HandleSignal()

 }

 ```

 ### Usage